tejasexpertnow/awesome-vibe-coding/README.md

 # awesome-vibe-coding [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of vibe coding references, colaborating with AI to write code.
+> A curated list of vibe coding references, collaborating with AI to write code.

 ## About the concept